JaylenMonroe/JaylenMonroe/README.md

 # 💫 About Me:
-* I am a third-year Computer Engineering student at Georgia Southern University, passionate about exploring the realms of coding, website development, and building things people can enjoy.
+* I am a third-year Software Engineering student at Georgia Southern University, passionate about exploring the realms of coding, website development, and building things people can enjoy.

 # 🚀 What I'm Up To:
 * Currently working on my front-end development skills on [FreeCodeCamp](https://www.freecodecamp.org/).